Skip to content

 Gardens with magnolias

-Discover our top picks for places to see magnolias this spring.
-Welcome in the season with a stroll under these large, showy flowers that bloom in shades of pink and white.
+Discover places in our care where you can see magnolias this spring.
+Welcome in spring with these seasonal blooms in shades of pink, purple and white.

 Visitors walking in bluebell woodland at Hatchlands Park, Surrey